-- Keep an extra laundry bin in the laundry room.
-When clothing that you know no longer fits your children comes out of the dryer throw it in this basket.
-When it is full, empty it into a garbage bag and drop it off at your local donation center (helps you purge)!
+- Keep an extra laundry bin in the laundry room – When clothing that you know no longer fits your children comes out of the dryer throw it in this basket.
+When it is full, empty it into a garbage bag and drop it off at your local donation center (seen below, helps you purge)!

-** If you missed my other cleaning checklists here’s a link to my monthly cleaning schedule ebook printables with ALL of them for each month of the year.
+** If you missed my other deep cleaning house checklist printables here’s a link to my monthly cleaning schedule ebook with ALL of them for each month of the year.

 I hope this helps and make sure to sign up for my newsletter so you’ll receive March’s list and much more goodies delivered to your email each week.